moorepants/learn-multibody-dynamics/mass.rst

    v_3
    \end{bmatrix}_A

-but we have notation for writing such a vector that allows us to combine components expressed in different reference frames:
+Recall that we have a notation for writing such a vector that allows us to combine components expressed in different reference frames:

 .. math::

    v_1\hat{a}_x + v_2\hat{a}_y + v_3\hat{a}_z

-There also exists an analgous form for second order tensors.
+There also exists an analogous form for second order tensors that are associated with different reference frames called a *dyadic*.

 Dyadics
 =======